Bass-03/aw-watcher-cli/readme.md

 ```
 usage: add-activity.py [-h] [-a ACTIVITY] [-s START] [-e END] Bucket

-Track activity on a given bucker in ActivityWatch
+Track activity on a given bucket in ActivityWatch

 positional arguments:
   Bucket                Bucket where to track the activity